-This chapter included looking through the earlier research documents: literature with an aim of identifying a problem of concern eventual number of duplication of early research work is done.
+This chapter will include looking through the earlier research documents: literature with an aim of identifying a problem of concern eventual number of duplication of early research work is done.
 A part from going through other related work.
-It also involved critically going through other services of materials that are related with the research topic.
+It will also involve critically going through other services of materials that are related with the research topic.